Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 ## FAQs ##

-### How do let users know I am using GitHub for development and contributions?
+### How do I let users know I am using GitHub for development and contributions?

 Add `URL: https://github.com/USER/REPO` and `BugReports: https://github.com/USER/REPO/issues` to your `DESCRIPTION` file.
 You can also